BENEFITS OF CLIL

 Faster language acquisition

-While we are proud of our dynamic and extensive range of LOTE subjects at St Monica's College, the fact remains there is only a small number of hours per week for our students to receive instruction in and about the language.
+While we are proud of our dynamic and extensive range of LOTE subjects at St Monica’s College, the fact remains there is only a small number of hours per week for our students to receive instruction in and about the language.
 By studying a language through CLIL, students are exposed to the language a greater number of hours per week and as a result, we have observed faster language acquisition rates in our students.
 Through CLIL they not only have more time to learn the language, but are also regularly using it in a real-life context of learning and discussing the subject content.
-Why would students need to remember the words like "map" and "population" unless they have an immediate need to use them to learn geography?
-Why would they remember how to read the kanji characters for "electricity" or "atoms" unless they have an immediate need to use them to learn science?
+Why would students need to remember the words like “map” and “population” unless they have an immediate need to use them to learn geography?
 This authentic context for use of the language helps students make deeper connections between vocabulary and the relative meaning, and are therefore more likely to remember them.

 Deeper understanding of subject content

 The more angles you see something from, the better you will understand it.
 The same applies for learning a subject through an additional language.
 Languages are beautifully unique and can shed further light on the subject matter by describing it in a different way.

 Parents may feel concerned about the idea of their child learning subjects through a LOTE, for fear they will not achieve the same level of understanding.
 However, both research and our years of experience with CLIL have dispelled this myth, and we instead feel that our students gain a deeper understanding of the content by engaging with it through two language perspectives.
 Students are assessed on the same content as their non-CLIL subject peers, and overall show results similar to them – if not better!